 To reflect policies adopted at the national level, we use the compilation of the national projections prepared by the European Environment Agency (EEA).
-The compilation used projections prepared by the member states before March 2020 which constitutes the basis for the With Existing Measures scenario (“WEM Scenario”) (European Environment Agency 2020).
-To account for emissions decrease resulting from the COVID-19 pandemic, we applied the emissions intensity from the pre-COVID 19 projections to GDP reflecting the newest projections from the European Commission from July 2021 (European Commission 2021u).
+The compilation used projections prepared by the Member States before March 2020 which constitutes the basis for the With Existing Measures scenario (“WEM Scenario”) (European Environment Agency, 2020).
+To account for emissions decrease resulting from the COVID-19 pandemic, we applied the emissions intensity from the pre-COVID 19 projections to GDP reflecting the newest projections from the European Commission from July 2021 (European Commission, 2021s).

-The EU policies were derived from the Reference Scenario published by the European Commission in July 2021 (European Commission 2021d).
+The EU policies were derived from the Reference Scenario published by the European Commission in July 2021 (European Commission, 2021c).
 The scenario includes already implemented policies and adopted binding goals.
-As many of these goals—especially the energy efficiency and renewable energy goals—are binding at the European level and not all EU member states adopted measures to reach them yet, this scenario reflects in much deeper reduction in emissions.
+As many of these goals—especially the energy efficiency and renewable energy goals—are binding at the European level and not all EU Member States adopted measures to reach them yet, this scenario reflects in much deeper reduction in emissions.
 This scenario has been prepared throughout 2020 and does already reflect the impact of the COVID-19-driven economic recessions.
 At the same time, the emissions are provided in GWP from AR5 which requires their recalculation to AR4 for the sake of comparability.